agb32/cosmadoc/docs/source/python.md

 0. module load the Python you wish to use (e.g. `module load python/3.12.4`).
 1. Create a virtual environment: `python -m venv /path/to/myenv`.  /cosma/apps/PROJECT/USERNAME is a good place for this.
-2. Activate the virtual environment: `source /path/to/myenv/bin/activate`
+2. Activate the virtual environment: `source /path/to/myenv/bin/activate` 2.1 If you use csh or tcsh, you'll need to source activate.csh instead.
 3. Install the packages you require: `pip install mypackage`
 4. Run Python: `python`